Mapping Pixar’s candid, creative culture

 “Getting the right people and the right chemistry is more important than getting the right idea.”–Ed Catmull

-Pixar’s thriving, creative culture is the result of a systematic approach to churn out lots of ideas over brilliant breakthrough ideas.
+Pixar’s thriving, creative culture is the result of a systematic approach to churning out lots of ideas over brilliant breakthrough ideas.

-Above all, Pixar trust smart people over processes and ideas.
+Above all, Pixar trusts smart people over processes and ideas.
 Everybody can talk to anyone.
-All ideas are welcomed regardless of where or from whom they originated.
+All ideas are welcomed, regardless of where or from whom they originated.
 Trust means trusting someone even if they screw up.
-Directors are given unfiltered, candid feedback–but they maintain control of their films.
+Directors are given unfiltered, candid feedback, but they maintain control of their films.

 Pixar’s Culture: The Direction

 Unlike most companies, Pixar doesn’t have a clear mission statement or values.
 The film company believes that “quality is the best business plan .”
-However, the company has a clear articulation of what it wants to achieve in the form of principles.
+However, the company clearly articulates what it wants to achieve in the form of principles.

 Pixar’s goal is: “To make great films with great people.”

 “The best way to predict the future is to invent it.”–Ed Catmull